live ยท stravaachieved / goal400mโ€”/ 1:005k24:46/ 19:3010k50:34/ 40:00half1:56:48/ 1:35:00synced May 10

 "Doing something" is not limited to smart-contract mechanics.
 A meme does something.
 A brand does something.
 A discount does something.
 A redemption promise does something.
 A governance right does something.
 The mistake is assuming only the mechanism you personally respect counts as real utility.

 A stock is a token with a legal interface.
 An ERC-20 is a token with a technical interface.
 Neither interface determines the meaning of the thing inside it.
-That meaning comes from the rights, expectations, promises, memes, integrations, and markets built around it.
+That meaning comes from rights, expectations, promises, memes, integrations, market structure, and user behavior.

 BTC, ETH, and OP are not three answers to the same question.
 They are proof that the question is wrong.
 There is no single thing a token is supposed to be.
 A token is a standard object with arbitrary meaning attached to it by protocol rules, issuer promises, social consensus, market structure, and user expectation.